Skip to main content

 The Bronx

-With a population of ~1.5 million people, if it were its own city the Bronx would be the seventh-largest in the United States—bigger than Dallas, San Diego, and Austin.
+With a population of ~1.4 million people, if it were its own city the Bronx would be the eighth-largest in the United States—bigger than Dallas, San Diego, and Austin.
 The Bronx is home to the Hunts Point Food Distribution Center, the largest center of its kind in the world, which employs 10,000 New Yorkers and distributes over 4.5 billion pounds of food annually.

 01